raiden70/SparqlTransformCLI/README.md

-# SPARQL query transformer:
+# SPARQL dataset transformer:
-This code will transform SPARQL queries from RDF reification, N-ary relations, Singleton property, Ndfluents to Named Graphs.
+This code will transform SPARQL queries based on different aproaches like(RDF reification, N-ary relations, Singleton property, Ndfluents) to Named Graphs.
 #### Example:
-This query is in RDF reification:
+This SPARQL query is based one RDF reification:
 ```
 PREFIX rdf:  <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 SELECT * WHERE{